Ihsan Nuri: As refugee

 During the 1930s, Generalissimo İhsan Nuri arrived as a refugee in Tehran.
 The government restricted his movements for years in Tehran.
 In 1960, his situation became better and he was permitted to settle in the Kurdish region around Urmia.
 In 1962, he undertook a journey to West Berlin to a Kurdish language congress and, while he stayed in Berlin, he also met Kamuran Bedir Khan.
 While in Europe, he also visited the cities of Cologne and Vienna, and at both locations he was received by Iranian diplomats.
 He returned to Iran in mid 1962, where he returned to Urmia.
-In the summer of 1976, he was injured when he was hit by a motorcycle directly in front of his home at around 10:00 am.
+In the summer of 1976, he was injured when he was hit by a motorcyclist directly in front of his home at around 10:00 am.
 He was taken to a local hospital where he died of his wounds during the day.
-The culprit driving the motorcycle that hit him was never identified or apprehended.
+The culprit who hit him while driving the motorcycle was never identified or apprehended.